 - If this setting is not available, you will need to update your VPN client.
 In my case, the user didn’t have admin rights so I had to do step 2 instead.

-- Configure your wifi (broadband) to increase the MTU size (Maximum Transmission Unit).
+- OR: Configure your wifi (broadband) to increase the MTU size (Maximum Transmission Unit).
 When connecting to a peer via the internet, there are many devices along the way that the data packets go through.
 If one of these network devices have an MTU size smaller than the packet size being transmitted, the packets will be fragmented which will cause our error above.
 The following are the steps I took to configure my router (with Foxtel)

 - Connect to your router via a browser (you’ll have been provided a username and password by your ISP provider)